CSeCIITB/LS-2024-Intro-to-Crypto/Project/README.md

 The script consists of two main modes:

 **Mode 1: Encryption**

- The script should accept a plaintext input, convert it into ciphertext using a given key of size $3\times3$, and output the ciphertext.
+ The script should accept a plaintext input, convert it into ciphertext using a given key of size $3 \times 3$, and output the ciphertext.
 Add padding of 'X' characters to ensure plaintext is a multiple of the key size.

 **Mode 2: Key Discovery**

 The script should take a known plaintext and its corresponding ciphertext as input and output the key.

 **Note:**
-The key size is fixed to be a $3\times3$ matrix here.
+The key size is fixed to be a $3 \times 3$ matrix here.
 Ensure the scripts are well-documented and include comments explaining the steps and logic used.

 ### Testing

 Your encryption script should be able to encrypt a message of any size with a given key, where the message and key consist entirely of capital english alphabet letters.

-Your decryption script should be able to generate the key matrix given a (plaintext,ciphertext) pair with size more than 9 characters and the matrices formed by resizing the plaintext and ciphertext into a 3x3 matrix is invertible modulo 26.
+Your decryption script should be able to generate the key matrix given a (plaintext,ciphertext) pair with size more than 9 characters and the matrices formed by resizing the plaintext and ciphertext into a $3 \times 3$ matrix is invertible modulo 26.

 The submission will be tested on various input sizes and it is gauranteed that the (plaintext,ciphertext) pairs will form an invertible matrix modulo 26.